nycmeshnet/nycmesh.net/content/network-status.md

 ---
 title: "Network status"
 ---
+2019-10-20

+12:30pm The sector antennas at the Guernsey hub are finally working.
+Greenpoint connections should be ok now.
+Let us know via the [support form](../support) if you are still having problems!

 2019-10-19

 9:00pm There is still a problem with the sector antennas at the Guernsey hub